 Elaine Bernard was for many years the executive director of the Labor and Worklife Program at Harvard Law School.
 She is past president of the New Democratic Party of British Columbia, Canada and she is the former director of the Labor Program at Simon Fraser University in Burnaby, BC.
 She lectures and writes extensively on political, trade, and labor issues.

 Jenny Brown is a National Women’s Liberation organizer and former editor of Labor Notes.
 She was a leader in the grassroots campaign to make morning-after pill contraception available over the counter and was a plaintiff in the winning lawsuit.
+Her articles appear in Jacobin, Alternet and other publications.
 She is the author of Without Apology: The Abortion Struggle Now and Birth Strike: The Hidden Fight over Women’s Work.